 We all know that Virginia Beach is full of beautiful sandy beaches and crystal-clear waters.
 What many people don't know is that Virginia Beach is also home to a variety of spiders.
 While most of these are harmless spiders, you should look for a few.

-Here are some of the most common spiders that invade homes:
+Here are some of the most common spiders in Virginia Beach that invade homes:

 - Sac Spiders: These small spiders are light yellow or brown in color and have a dark brown mark on their backs.
 They got their name because they create silken sacs to hide their eggs.